We may earn a commission when you click on the affiliate links in this post.

 This cake mix can be used as a homemade vanilla cake mix, white cake mix, yellow cake mix, chocolate cake mix, birthday cake mix, or whatever kind of cake you’d like.
 You can even use it to bake cupcakes or cake mix cookies, it’s really up to your own imagination!

-Yes, just pick which cake base you prefer and fill cupcake liners ¾ full.
-Reduce baking time to 15 to 20 minutes (or when a toothpick comes out clean
+Yes, just pick which cake base you prefer – white, yellow, or chocolate and fill cupcake liners 2/3 full.
+Bake at 350 degrees for 20 minutes.

 Read Next: Easy Dessert Ideas